Casey Ryback

-Casey Ryback (born August 6, 1953) is a fictional character and action hero from the Under Siege films of the 1990s.
+Casey F. Ryback (born August 6, 1953) is a fictional character and action hero from the Under Siege films of the 1990s.
 Played by Hollywood action star Steven Seagal, Ryback is a chief petty officer, culinary specialist and former Navy SEAL operator with top training in martial arts, explosives, special-weapons and tactics.
 He appears in the 1992 film Under Siege and its sequel, Under Siege 2: Dark Territory, in 1995.